How small and medium sized business in the UAE can learn from the recent VAT implementation in Malaysia

 Another major issue would be the cost of changing operational and financial systems to be able to collect and store VAT data.
 This is because emerging nations would not have a high level of IT talent in their country which would further drive up the cost of modifying and/or upgrading systems.

-A third issue would be that most professional firms operating in the region would not necessarily have experience of implementing VAT for the first time and so for them, it will be learning experience including their clients.
-This lack of talent in the country will be a problem for organisations seeking experts to help with VAT implementation.
-Most firms and professionals would either have experience of working in a VAT system or have no experience of working in a VAT system.
-There would be very few individuals having the knowledge and skills of working in country of where VAT has been implemented for the first time which would be a serious disadvantage.
+A third issue would be that most professional firms operating in the region would not necessarily have experience in implementing VAT for the first time and so for them, it will be a learning experience including for their clients.
+This lack of talent in the country will be a problem for organizations seeking experts to help with VAT implementation.
+Most firms and professionals would either have experience working in a VAT system or have no experience working in a VAT system.
+There would be very few individuals having the knowledge and skills of working in the country where VAT has been implemented for the first time which would be a serious disadvantage.